alanarvelo/life-data-api/backend/README.md

 ### Installing Dependencies

 **Python 3.7** is required.
 A virtual environment is encouraged.
-Dependencies can be installed by running the below command form the `/backend` directory:
+Dependencies can be installed by running the below command form the root directory:

 ```bash
 pip install -r requirements.txt